 It is difficult to reconcile a critical appraisal of the Apple Watch with the product’s commercial success.
-To examine the most popular watch in the world1 and find it wanting seems wrong; yet as Apple’s bombastic smartwatch kicks off its third year, its history implores ignominy.
+To examine the most popular watch in the world1 and find it wanting seems dubious; yet as Apple’s smartwatch kicks off its third year, its history implores ignominy.

 The integration of hardware and software is a keystone in Apple’s foundation.
 Every game-changing product they’ve released over the years has used this as a core advantage over the competition.
 Yet despite the Cupertino company’s proven track record, the last three years of Apple Watch have demonstrated a consistent struggle to get this right.